Wilfrid Thomas: Italian connection

 Thomas's first direct involvement with Italy was immediately post-war when he was stirred by the plight of "Displaced Persons" (refugees) to involve himself in the Inter-governmental Committee for European Migration, and used his pen and microphone to welcome the flood of unemployed Italian migrants to Australia.

 Later he was involved with the refugees in the November 1980 earthquake disaster in Naples.
 As chairman of the Guild of Travel Writers in London, he helped raise donations for the relief fund.

 Thomas and his wife Bettie owned an apartment in a 14th-century house on the Isola Tiberina in the middle of the River Tiber, where they holidayed every year.

 Television

 Thomas was one of television's pioneers, acting for John Logie Baird in a basement studio in the BBC's "Broadcasting House" complex.
 In 1956 he was the first UK commentator in the First Eurovision Song Contest.
 He continued to be associated with TV in the United Kingdom until his death in 1991.

+Oral history

+Thomas was interviewed in 1966 by Hazel de Berg about his early working career and his career in radio.
+He was again interviewed in 1971.
+Both recordings can be found at the National Library of Australia.